billmalarky/react-native-queue/README.md

 To troubleshoot linking, refer to [the realm installation instructions](https://realm.io/docs/javascript/latest/#getting-started).

-##Basic Usage
+## Basic Usage

 React Native Queue is a standard job/task queue built specifically for react native applications.
 If you have a long-running task, or a large number of tasks, consider turning that task into a job(s) and throwing it/them onto the queue to be processed in the background instead of blocking your UI until task(s) complete.

 Creating and processing jobs consists of:

-1. Importing React Native Queue
+1. Importing and initializing React Native Queue
 2. Registering worker functions (the functions that execute your jobs).
 3. Creating jobs.
 4. Starting the queue (note this happens automatically on job creation, but sometimes the queue must be explicitly started such as in a OS background task or on app restart).
+Queue can be started with a lifespan in order to limit queue processing time.

 ```js